Overjustification effect: 3. Reward contingency

-Considerable research has also shown that rewards tend to enhance feelings of competence and autonomy and high standards, pressure and competitiveness are able to increase these effects.
-For example, employees view earning incentives as enjoyable rather than a dreaded tool of management control.
+More broadly, considerable research has also shown that rewards do not always undermine intrinsic motivation because they can also enhance feelings of competence and autonomy.
+In highly competitive contexts like workplace, employees view earning incentives as enjoyable rather than a dreaded tool of management control.
 These findings are in contrast with the psychological mechanism for effects that Deci and his colleagues had claimed in the past.
 Also in the past 30 years, notable academic reviews of rewards have confirmed that monetary incentives have shown to significantly increase performance.

 Additionally, some activities require a significant level of mastery or engagement before its attractiveness becomes apparent to an individual, in such cases external incentives may be useful to build individuals up to that level.
 Token economy programs represent one example in which there is evidence showing that such programs have successfully implemented extrinsic rewards to increase interest in certain broad classes of activities.